 Deutsche Bank also has been named as a defendant in two Canadian class proceedings brought in the provinces of Ontario and Quebec.
 Filed on 10 September 2015, these class actions assert factual allegations similar to those made in the consolidated action in the United States and seek damages pursuant to the Canadian Competition Act as well as other causes of action.
 Plaintiffs in the Ontario action have moved for class certification and completed service of their class certification motion record on 23 June 2017.
-Deutsche Bank has opposed class certification.
-A hearing on the class certification motion has not been scheduled.

-Deutsche Bank has also been named as a defendant in two putative class actions filed in Israel in September 2018.
-These actions assert factual allegations similar to those made in the consolidated action in the United States and seek damages pursuant to Israeli antitrust law as well as other causes of action.
-These actions are in preliminary stages and Deutsche Bank has not been formally served.
+Deutsche Bank has opposed and a hearing on the class certification motion is scheduled for the week of 24 February 2020.
+Deutsche Bank has also been named as a defendant in an amended and consolidated class action filed in Israel.
+This action asserts factual allegations similar to those made in the consolidated action in the United States and seek damages pursuant to Israeli antitrust law as well as other causes of action.
+This action is in preliminary stages and, while petitioners purported to serve Deutsche Bank through its Israeli subsidiary, Deutsche Bank maintains the position that it has not been formally served.
 The Group has not disclosed whether it has established a provision or contingent liability with respect to these matters because it has concluded that such disclosure can be expected to prejudice seriously their outcome.